Ugonadia/Python-Projects/README.md

 # Python-Projects
-A repository containing projects done in python
+A repository containing projects I have done using python